-- (a) has significant responsibility for the management of one or more aspects of an Authorised Person's affairs; and - (b) exercises a significant influence on the Authorised Person as a result of (a); but

-(c) is not an Employee of the Authorised Person.
+- (a) has significant responsibility for the management of one or more aspects of an Authorised Person's affairs; and - (b) exercises a significant influence on the Authorised Person as a result of (a); but - (c) is not an Employee of the Authorised Person.

-2.3.4.
-Money Laundering Reporting Officer
+2.3.4. [intentionally omitted]